Home โ€ข Recipes โ€ข Welsh

 Exactly as it sounds, you need a cup of hot tea.
 This is used for soaking the dried mixed fruit overnight, allowing the currants, raisins and sultanas to plump up a little.
 As well as adding moisture to the Bara Brith.

 The teabag you have for your usual cuppa is just fine.
 For those overseas, a strong English Breakfast tea is what you are after.
-However, if you are feeling adventurous (and don’t mind straying from tradition) you could even experiment with different teas; an Earl Grey perhaps?
+However, if you are feeling adventurous (and don’t mind straying from tradition), you could even experiment with different teas; an Earl Grey perhaps?

 Soft Dark Brown Sugar

 There is some sweetness within the dried mixed fruit but some sugar is a welcome addition to your Bara Brith.
-This recipe uses a soft dark brown sugar, however you could use a soft light brown sugar if that is what you have to hand.
-In fact, you could even use a caster, granulated, muscovado sugar…; whatever sugar you use will be dissolved in the hot tea, so texture isn’t a big factor, but different sugars will influence the over all taste of your final loaf.
+This recipe uses a soft dark brown sugar; however, you could use a soft light brown sugar if that is what you have to hand.
+In fact, you could even use a caster, granulated, muscovado sugar…; whatever sugar you use will be dissolved in the hot tea, so texture isn’t a big factor, but different sugars will influence the overall taste of your final loaf.

 Mixed Spice

 One of my most favourite ingredients that adds a little something extra to the flavours of Bara Brith.
-You can buy little jars of Mixed Spice in my UK supermarkets but if you are overseas, you can easily mix your own from individual spices.
+You can buy little jars of Mixed Spice in my UK supermarkets, but if you are overseas, you can easily mix your own from individual spices.

 Self-raising Flour

-Bara Brith is quite a dense loaf cake but by using self-raising flour over plain flour, you allow just a little bit of lift to the end result.
+Bara Brith is quite a dense loaf cake, but by using self-raising flour over plain flour, you allow just a little bit of lift to the end result.

 Free-range Egg

 The egg is an important addition to Bara Brith as it works like the glue holding the rest of the ingredients together.
-The size of egg isn’t too important, just make sure you are using free-range.
+The size of the egg isn’t too important, just make sure you are using free-range.

 Bara Brith